jtwig/book/tags/other.md

 ## `autoescape`

 <p style="text-align: justify;">
-The <code>autoescape</code> construct allows one to set the escape mode to the given content.
+The <code>autoescape</code> construct only change the escape mode which will be used by the processing pipeline to generate the output.
 The escaping modes currently available are:
 </p>

 * `false` - No escaping at all